-Table 5: Showing the Annual corals Out-planted Vs the Annual Target as a % of the Annual cumulative achieved for every month.
+Table 5: Annual corals Out-planted in degraded areas Vs the Annual Target as a % of the Annual cumulative

+INSERT GRID LINES

+Check series labels

+Calculate as cumulative…

-Figure 5: Showing Annual target Vs annual cumulative achievement for Coral tables cleaned for each month.
+Figure 5: Annual target Vs annual cumulative achievement for Coral tables cleaned for each month.

 As seen in table 5 initially, the monthly achievement was lower than monthly target.
 Some coral team staffs had taken their off/leave and this lowers the whole teams’ output.
+This suggests Poor planning

-For the entire months, the annual cumulative achievement was higher than target as more staffs were available to provide man power in order to attain annual scale.
+For the entire months, the annual cumulative achievement was higher than target as more staffs WHO mention students were available to provide man power in order to attain annual scale.

-Decision change by the management on finding other places for coral activities consumed much time in performing other activities and therefore led to a zero output in December and lower performance for some months as shown in figure 5.
+Decision change by the management on finding other places for coral activities consumed much time in performing other activities and therefore led to a zero output in December and lower performance for some months as shown in figure 5….re-edit suggest poor planning by staff aand team